Stratton Mountain Resort

 Details

-Stratton Mountain has a variety of terrain options for beginner and intermediate skiers – 42 percent and 31 percent of terrain respectively – plus great steeps for room to grow.
-Secluded learning areas, complete with a covered carpet and easily navigated chairlifts, provide an excellent and safe place to get started.
+Stratton Mountain has various terrain options for beginner and intermediate skiers – 42 percent and 31 percent of terrain, respectively – plus great steeps and all levels of glades for room to grow.
+Secluded learning areas, complete with three covered carpets and easily navigated chairlifts, provide an excellent and safe place to start.

-Stratton Snowsports School - Stratton is home to the first dedicated Junior Ski School, which nowadays is dedicated to fostering little rippers on skis and snowboards.
+Stratton Mountain Sports School - Stratton is home to the first dedicated Junior Ski School, which nowadays is dedicated to fostering little rippers on skis and snowboards.
 Stratton has a place for little ones from 6 weeks to 12 years old.
-There’s childcare for kids under 3 years old, with Ski and Play for 3 year olds, and Snowsports programs are available for ages 4 and up.
-Pretty soon, the kids may be outpacing Mom and Dad, so Stratton’s Adult Snowsports School offers programs to keep the grown-ups growing too, including exclusive clinics for women and lessons for finally getting the hang of moguls, trees or anything else.
+There’s childcare for kids under 3 years old, with Private Lessons beginning at 3 years old, and Snowsports programs are available for ages 5 and up.
+Pretty soon, the kids may be outpacing Mom and Dad, so Stratton’s Adult Snowsports School offers programs to keep the grown-ups out enjoying the mountain too, including exclusive clinics for women and lessons for finally getting the hang of moguls, trees, or anything else.
+Discounts are even available for adult seasonal programs when their children are enrolled.

 Reviews